 The second is the creation of the first complex objects, stars.
-The first stars appeared more than 12 billion years ago, quite soon after the creation of the Universe.
-They provide the energy and the raw materials for later forms of complexity.
+The first stars appeared more than 12 billion years ago, soon after the creation of the Universe.
+They provide energy and raw materials for later forms of complexity.

 The next threshold is the creation of our Earth.
-And what we look at in that section is the creation of solar systems.
-Now, these are objects that are chemically significantly more complex than stars.
-So that’s why this is a new level of complexity.
+Here we look at the creation of solar systems.
+Now, these are objects that are chemically significantly more complex than stars, creating a new level of complexity.
 Our Earth was created as a by-product of the creation of our Sun and solar system about 4.5 billion years ago.
 This threshold also surveys the history of our home planet—and we’re in the territory of geologists.

-Then we come to Threshold 6.
 By Threshold 6 we’re now just 250,000 years ago.
 We’ve now covered most of 13 billion years, and we’re reaching the present moment.
-Threshold 6 is the creation of our own species, Homo sapiens, about 250,000 years ago.
+Threshold 6 is the creation of our species, Homo sapiens, about 250,000 years ago.
 It argues that we have a capacity to adapt and to change that is unprecedented among other organisms on Earth.
 We also cover the Paleolithic era of human history—the oldest, the longest, but also the least well-documented part of our history.
 The Paleolithic era lasts until the appearance of agriculture, 10,000 to 11,000 years ago.

-Threshold 7 is the emergence of agriculture and agricultural societies from about 11,000 years ago, and it introduces what I’ll call the Agrarian era of human history, the second of three major eras of human history.
-Agriculture marked a fundamental change in human history because what it did was accelerate the pace of change.
+Threshold 7 is the emergence of agriculture and agricultural societies from about 11,000 years ago, and it introduces what we can call the Agrarian era of human history, the second of three major eras of human history.
+Agriculture marked a fundamental change in human history because it accelerated the pace of change.
 It allowed population growth—the emergence of larger, denser, and eventually more complex societies, including the great agrarian civilizations, such as the Roman Empire or the great empires of China.

-And finally we come to Threshold 8, the “Modern Revolution.”
+Finally, we come to Threshold 8, the “Modern Revolution.”
 This introduces the Modern era of human history.
-In this part of the course we’ll cover the astonishing series of transformations that have created today’s unified, complex world in just a few centuries, three or four centuries.
+This section covers the astonishing series of transformations that have created today’s unified, complex world in just three or four centuries.

-Then what we do is widen the lens again to look at the future, look at the future of humans, of the Earth, and eventually of the Universe as a whole.
+Then what we do is widen the lens again to look at the future of humans, of the Earth, and eventually of the Universe as a whole.
 What’s going to happen to the Universe?